swiftlang/swift-evolution/proposals/NNNN-opaque-result-types.md

 }
 ```

-Here, we add a second return type and `mose` clause that states additional information about the opaque result type (it is a `RandomAccessCollection`) as well as the requirements under which that capability is available (the `where Self: RandomAccessCollection`).
+Here, we add a second return type and `where` clause that states additional information about the opaque result type (it is a `RandomAccessCollection`) as well as the requirements under which that capability is available (the `where Self: RandomAccessCollection`).
 One could have many conditional clauses, e.g.,

 ```swift
 extension BidirectionalCollection {